mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 # Overview Dashboard:
 In this chapter, we will bring some life and functionality to our Overview dashboard.
 This tutorial is designed to build all elements from scratch and simultaneously show the logic behind a VFC dashboard.
 Some steps might be overcomplicated with the purpose of demonstrating several VFC nodes.

 > If you just want to check out the final result, you can copy paste the json flow data [From Here](./Resources/Dashboard.json).
+It will import all elements, including nodes, tabs and groups.